Shrestha04/InnateAI_Task/design.md

   pipeline otherwise built to be keyless at the discovery stage.
 - Reproject panoramic (`is_pano`) Mapillary captures to a directional crop instead of skipping them outright — real feature, noted as a limitation in §2, not silently ignored.
+- Add a perspective-warp + relighting step to the classical fallback (project the cutout onto an estimated ground plane, sample the frontage's local lighting for the shadow/tint) so it degrades more gracefully when it's the only path available, rather than being visibly a flat paste.
-- Persisted run history (currently in-memory per process — fine for a prototype, not for 5,000/week) and a moderation queue UI for the rare reject-after-2-attempts case rather than just surfacing the failure.
+- Persisted run history (currently an in-memory `RunStore` per process, `app/storage.py` — fine for a prototype, not for 5,000/week) and a moderation queue UI for the rare reject-after-2-attempts case rather than just surfacing the failure.
+- A real billed Gemini project for the pipeline's actual submitted run, so the primary Gemini compositing path — not the classical fallback — is what's demonstrated end to end;
+  the classical path's existence and the reasoning above is itself part of what I'd defend on a call, but it's a fallback, not the intended primary experience.